 When Shahna was contacted by Bruno Huggler, Director of Crans-Montana Tourism & Congress about EMTS, he was thrilled to join as a keynote speaker to talk about possible collaboration between Virtual Reality, ski resorts and tourism and to host a small VR café to show some skiing and mountain related VR content and storytelling for That and This, especially, since it was at the same Congress Center where WVRF hosts the Annual Summit.

-According to Shahna, “for That and This, the Virtual Reality experience was captivating, because many of them tried VR for the first time.”
+According to Shahna, “for attendees, the Virtual Reality experience was captivating, because many of them tried VR for the first time.”
 Shahna remarked that his keynote was very well appreciated, particularly his insights on the possibilities that VR offers, explanation on the VR equipment that exists and the best way of implementing VR to the target audience.

 “For ski resorts, I identify three targets for VR – people who are already on site, people who frequently go to the mountains and people who prefer the beach,” said Shahna, “there is a different way for each community to tackle them, I encourage them to have VR in tourism offices, to print cardboards to give them away, to sell small, low-cost 360° cameras for user-generated content to share with their friends on Facebook, YouTube, Tweeter as they all support 360° content now.”